littlebits/bitlab-voteview/README.md

 Create and manage links between bitLab votes and cloudBits

+## Managing cloudBits

+For the littleBits team, you can find the account owning the cloudBits [here](https://github.com/littlebitselectronics/cloud-platform/blob/master/accounts.md#voteview).

 ## Deploying Prerequisites

 - You have a [Kubernetes](http://kubernetes.io) cluster on [GKE](https://cloud.google.com/container-engine/)